Consequences of the greenhouse effect

 - Desertification of fertile areas

-Global warming is having a profound impact on the processes of soil degradation and is contributing to the desertification of the most arid areas on the planet.
-Desertification destroys all the biological potential of affected regions, turning them into barren and unproductive land.
+Global warming is having a profound impact on the processes of soil degradation and is contributing to the desertification of areas on the planet, a phenomenon that destroys all the biological potential of affected regions, turning them into barren and unproductive land.
 As recognised by the UN on the occasion of the World Day to Combat Desertification in 2018, 30% of land has been degraded and lost its real value.

 - Impact on agriculture and livestock